-Then hit F5 to run the function-you should see Hello xlwings! in cell A1 of the first sheet.
-To move this to production, you need to deploy the backend to a server, set a unique API key and adjust the url/apiKey in the RunRemotePython function accordingly, see Production Deployment.
+To move this to production, you need to deploy the backend to a server, set up authentication, and point the URL to the production server, see Production Deployment.

-The next sections, however, show you how you can make this work with the Google Sheets and Excel on the web.
+The next sections, however, show you how you can make this work with Google Sheets and Excel on the web.